huggingface/transformers/examples/research_projects/xls_r/README.md

 The blog can also be opened and directly fine-tuned in a google colab notebook.
 In this section, we will explain how to fine-tune the model on a local machine.

+1. **Log in**

-1. To begin with you should check that you are correctly logged in and that you have `git-lfs` installed so that your fine-tuned model can automatically be uploaded.
+To begin with you should check that you are correctly logged in and that you have `git-lfs` installed so that your fine-tuned model can automatically be uploaded.

 Run: